caiosba/prideify/README.md

 `./prideify.sh [-r|-b|-p|-t] <input image file>`

-Output will be at `<input image file>-pridified<.extension>`.
+Output will be at `<input image file>-prideified<.extension>`.
 The optional -r, -b, -p, or -t flags switch between rainbow, bisexual, pansexual, and transgender pride flags, with -r as the default.'

 ### References